Drawbacks to zero-coupon CDs

 Income is taxed yearly.
 Even though you don't receive any interest until the CD matures, you must pay taxes on it each year.
 And if you opt for a hefty $100,000 CD, your tax hit can be big.

 Zero-coupon CDs may be callable.
-That means that your zero-coupon CD can be whisked away from you before it matures.
+That means that it can be whisked away from you before it matures.
 This is usually true during times of falling interest rates, McBride says.

 They provide no steady income.
 Retirees who need a yearly cash flow should look elsewhere.

-"Ultimately, the CDs are aimed at extremely conservative investors with no cash flow needs," says Brad Levin, president of the wealth planning firm Legacy Wealth Partners in Woodland Hills, Calif.
+"Ultimately, the CDs are aimed at extremely conservative investors with no cash-flow needs," says Brad Levin, president of the wealth planning firm Legacy Wealth Partners in Woodland Hills, California.

 These CDs aren't as liquid as you may think.
 Withdrawing money before a zero-coupon CD matures is no easy matter.
 You must sell it on a secondary market, where prices are driven by investor demand.
 That means you may lose money on your investment as CD values fluctuate.

 Also, if interest rates rise, you're stuck with a lower-yielding CD when other investment vehicles are yielding more.
 That's why going with short-term, more liquid CDs is preferable to investing in longer-term CDs, McBride says.